Fundamentals of Additive Manufacturing (autumn)

 - Measurement and error analysis

-- Development of laboratory skills including safety & risk assessment
+- Development of laboratory skills including safety and risk assessment

 Students will select a further set of specialist seminars from, e.g.: